Andrew Wright, Vice President for Enrollment Management

 SI is an academic support program that provides regularly scheduled, out-of-class review sessions to all students in a variety of courses.
 Facilitated by an SI leader (a student who has previously completed the course), the sessions provide an informal environment to review notes, discuss readings, and prepare for exams.
 By participating in SI study sessions, students can improve grades while learning effective study strategies that make efficient use of their study time, and, at the same time, make friends who also have strong academic goals.

 General Studies (GENS) Classes

 University Division offers general studies (GENS) courses designed to prepare and enhance students' ability to meet the demands of college-level work.
-Non-credit courses in Algebra Review (GENS 097), Strategies for Writers (GENS 098), and Skills For College Reading (GENS 099) prepare students by giving them the skills essential for success in college classes.
-Academic Reading Strategies (GENS 151) is a three-hour elective credit course that helps students prepare for a university reading load.
+Courses in Algebra Review (GENS 097 ), Strategies for Writers (GENS 098 ), and Skills For College Reading (GENS 099 ) prepare students by giving them the skills essential for success in college classes, but the hours do not apply toward graduation.
+Academic Reading Strategies (GENS 151 is a three-hour elective credit course that helps students prepare for a university reading load.
 Academic Skills also offers one-hour elective credit courses that help students get off to a sound academic start.

 Student Support Services (SSS)

 Student Support Services is one of the eight grant funded TRIO programs offered through the U.S. Department of Education.
 At USI, the SSS Program will help motivate 140 eligible students to successfully complete their degree.
 The SSS Program will provide students free comprehensive services through classroom instruction, academic skill development, academic assistance and career development, personal and financial aid counseling, and experiences designed to enhance the collegiate experience on USI's campus.